 If you want to delete any Node that has two children, you have to follow different cases based on the Subtree where the Nodes are placed.

-- If you want to Delete any Node on the Right Subtree, the immediate Right Node of the Deleted Node will get the Place.
+- If you want to delete any Node on the Right Subtree, the immediate Right Node of the Deleted Node will get the Place.

 Program To Implement Delete Operation On BST Using C++ Language: